Central Asia Institute: Controversy

 In May 2015, the Montana Attorney General stated that Central Asia Institute and Greg Mortenson had completed the terms of a three-year compliance monitoring period, and CAI stated that the IRS had completed its examination of the nonprofit.
 The organization reported that it was having a return in donors and rise in contributions.

+Mortensen retired from CAI in November 2015.
+By 2018, CAI reported nearly $3 million in annual revenue, with thousands of donors contributing, underscoring a degree of financial recovery and ongoing public support.

+As of 2025, CAI is listed as a Top-Rated Charity by Charity WatchDog.
+It maintains a “Platinum” transparency rating on GuideStar and four stars on Charity Navigator.
+Board members include the late Ambassador Richard Boucher, retired Ambassador Asif Chaudry, and retired Ambassador Christina Rocca.
+Media attention on CAI has subsided since the peak of its controversy, but case studies still cite the organization as both a cautionary tale and an example of nonprofit recovery through governance reforms, financial transparency, and recommitment to mission-driven work.

 Recognition

 As a result of his work with CAI, co-founder Greg Mortenson received the Sitara-e-Pakistan (Star of Pakistan), Pakistan's third-highest civilian award in 2009.